mpmpmpmp1/braze-docs/_docs/_partners/additional_channels_and_extensions/additional_channels/direct_mail/oppizi.md

+---
+nav_title: Oppizi
+article_title: Oppizi
+alias: /partners/oppizi/
+description: "This reference article outlines the partnership between Braze and Oppizi."
+page_type: partner
+search_tag: Partner
+---

-# Oppizi <> Braze integration - Customer-facing documentation
+# Oppizi

-## Summary

-Oppizi is the global leader in offline marketing, providing a one-stop solution for businesses to run measurable, targeted direct mail and flyering campaigns.
+> [Oppizi](https://www.oppizi.com/) is the global leader in offline marketing, providing a one-stop solution for businesses to run measurable, targeted direct mail and flyering campaigns.

+_This integration is maintained by Lob._

 ## Prerequisites